osism/osism.github.io/docs/guides/operations-guide/rookify.md

     renderer: console # or: json
 ```

-You can also set the other formatting options, as indicated by the comments, for further options take a look a the documentation of [structlog](https://www.structlog.org/en/stable/standard-library.html).
+You can also customize other formatting options, as shown in the comments.
+For more details, refer to the [structlog](https://www.structlog.org/en/stable/standard-library.html).

 ### Run tests

-Make sure you can reach Rookify's code on your system.
-Then you can run the following for testing:
+To run tests on Rookify, ensure you have access to the Rookify code on your system.
+Then:

-1. run `make run-tests-locally` from the working directory of the Rookify repository.
-If you prefer to use a containerized setup, use `make run-tests`.
+1. Run `make run-tests-locally` from the working directory of the Rookify repository.
+If you prefer a containerized setup, use `make run-tests`.
-2. run `.venv/bin/python -m pytest` from the virtual environment of you installation
+2. Alternatively, run `.venv/bin/python -m pytest` from the virtual environment of your installation.